kitsec-labs/kitsec-core/README.md

 ### 🪄 convert:

-Transforms your data from one format to another:
+Convert your data from one format to another:

 `kitsec convert  S2l0c2VjIFJvY2tzIQ== --type Base64`